romskidd/tab-title-tamer/PRIVACY_POLICY.md

 ## 6. Contact Us

-If you have any questions about this Privacy Policy, please feel free to open an issue on our GitHub repository: [Link to your GitHub repository issues page, e.g., https://github.com/RomsKidd/tab-title-tamer/issues]
+If you have any questions about this Privacy Policy, please feel free to open an issue on our GitHub repository: [https://github.com/RomsKidd/tab-title-tamer/issues]

 ---
 Made with ❤️ by RomsKidd